-Using Schindler’s strategy you can still capture the full employer matching – which advisers universally agree is the thing you must do – with early-year contributions to a traditional plan.
+Using Schindler’s strategy, you can still capture the full employer matching – which advisors universally agree is the thing you must do – with early-year contributions to a traditional plan.

 Can I contribute to both a 401(k) and a Roth 401(k)?